kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Library

-Something that exposes functions that can called and returns results.
+Something that exposes functions that can be called and returns results.

 <!-- ### Primitive